‘Mass Effect: Andromeda’ DLC Cancellation Rumors Answered By Bioware: Producer ‘Never Heard Of’ Source

 — Alex [HIATUS] (@Alex_N7_) April 6, 2017

 Adding further credence to the rumors, BioWare significantly scaled down the Montreal studio that produced Mass Effect: Andromeda shortly after its release, and rumors abound that the series has essentially been put on hiatus while the studio focuses on its other products.
 Rumors now add that the company has shelved its plans for a sequel to Andromeda.
-Many of the Montreal studio’s employees have been shifted to work on EA’s Star Wars: Battlefront II, while others are working on Anthem, the next Dragon Age, and a brand new intellectual property code-named Dylan.
+Many of the Montreal studio’s employees have been shifted to work on EA’s Star Wars: Battlefront II, while others are working on Anthem, the next Dragon Age, and a brand new intellectual property, code-named Dylan.

 So while nobody knows who Sinclair Networks is, and both BioWare and EA remain mum on the subject of Mass Effect‘s future, it seems very likely for now that we won’t be hearing anything from that universe for a fair while.